nmattei/cmps3160/_projects/FinalTutorial.md

 jupyter nbconvert --to html /PATH/TO/YOUR/NOTEBOOKFILE.ipynb
 ```

 You will need to replace the path to your notebook file with the path to your actual notebook file.
-Once you issue that command in CoLab you will see a NOTEBOOKFILE.html file in the same directory that you issue the command in.
+Once you issue that command in CoLab you will see a `NOTEBOOKFILE.html` file in the same directory that you issue the command in.
 You will need to download that file, then upload it to the repo that you created on github.io.

+~~In order to make your webpage open up the notebook and make sure everything is as you like it (cells and outputs are showing, no error messages, etc.).
+Then go to `File >> Download As >>` and download the notebook as HTML.
+This will save the HTML files to your disk.~~  You will then need to rename this to index.html and upload it into your github.io page.
+Once this is done, navigate to `username.github.io` and make sure the notebook is displayed as you like!

 ### Milestone 1 Submission